jenkinsci/warnings-ng-plugin/doc/Documentation.md

 #### Creating a Groovy parser programmatically

-The Groovy based parser can also be created using a Groovy script from within a pipeline, a Jenkins startup script or the script console, see the following example:
+The Groovy based parser can also be created using a Groovy script from within a pipeline, a Jenkins startup script or the script console.

+See the following example:

 ```groovy
 def config = io.jenkins.plugins.analysis.warnings.groovy.ParserConfiguration.getInstance()